coder-hxl/x-crawl/README.md

 })
 ```

-#### life cycle
+#### life Cycle

-Lifecycle functions owned by crawlPageAPI:
+Life cycle functions owned by crawlData API:

-- onCrawlItemComplete: executed when each crawl item is finished and processed
+- onCrawlItemComplete: Called when each crawl item is completed and processed

 ##### onCrawlItemComplete

-In the onCrawlItemComplete function you can get the result of each crawl object.
+In the onCrawlItemComplete function, you can get the results of each crawled goal in advance.

-**Note:** If you need to crawl many pages at one time, you need to use this life cycle function to process the results of each target and close the page instance after each page is crawled down.
-If you do not close the page instance, then The program will crash due to too many opened pages.

-### Crawl files
+### Crawl Files

 Crawl file data via [crawlFile()](#crawlFile) .